A Guide to Help Identify 4 Common Learning Management System Issues

 Most software adoptions are met with groans and dread from company leaders and employees alike.
 In a world where 55% of software implementation projects fail, adopting a new software solution, regardless of the purpose can come with challenges.
 As implementation is one of the most common learning management system issues, it is vital that you consider the implementation process prior to adopting a new solution.

 With LMS options of the past, implementation could be a long, expensive, and inconvenient process.
 Cloud solutions, however, make this much easier.
 Once the solution has been customized to your company’s needs and your content has been uploaded, the learning solution is ready for use relatively soon thereafter.

 Another aspect of the implementation process that can be a common learning management system issue is inadequate training provided to your administrators.
 Prior to choosing a solution provider, verify that they can create custom help desks and training programs to ensure everyone is able to use the platform at maximum proficiency.

 In addition to implementation, integration with other systems can be a challenge, too.
 Many businesses want to integrate their learning solutions with human resource or other systems that are already in use.
 As part of the implementation process, it is wise to discuss integration capabilities with the learning solution provider you choose.

 While these common learning management system issues may seem daunting to address, the right solution provider and an advanced digital learning solution can help you avoid these issues.
 Adopting a new solution doesn’t have to be painful, unprofitable, or unpleasant.

-Learn more about how BenchPrep offers benefits beyond those of traditional LMS option.
-Explore this comparison guide now.
+Learn more about how BenchPrep offers benefits beyond those of traditional LMS option in our free LMS Comparison Guide.